tao200ok/expresso/README.md

 ##### 200:

 Request successful.
 Response body's 'employee' property will contain the requested data.
 See the example.

-Example:
+Example response body (**JSON**):

 ```json
 "body": {